The Travel Author

 As luck would have it, Covid-19 had set the same date.

-I have been in Bali now for 14 months.
+I ended up spending over 5 years in Bali.
+Nearly 3 of those years were because I was stranded on the island.
 The start was a little rough with lock downs, but where would you rather be locked down?
 What was driving me up the wall was that I had made the move, jumped on the plane, and then come to a full stop!

 So, when lock downs eased, I made a move.
 My feet were so itchy I didn’t even hesitate.
 I jumped on my scooter, rode halfway across the island to the mountains of Munduk, and hiked alone for several days.
 I just needed to get out.